anggialansori404/anggialansori404/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"In rivers, the water that you touch is the last of what has passed and the first of that which comes; so with present time."</i>
+<i>"We may not be responsible for the world that created our minds, but we can take responsibility for the mind with which we create our world."</i>
 <br>
-<b>- Leonardo da Vinci</b>
+<b>- Gabor Mate</b>
 </blockquote>
 </p>